shehzarr/Calendar-For-Educated-Businessmen/README.md

 # Pictures

-<B>FOR PICTURES SEE THE FIGURES.PDF FILE
+<B>FOR PICTURES SEE THE "main screen.pdf" FILE